PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well, there's a lot more of them out there then there are behind us."

-Relan's swallowed and his face went pale.
+Relan's swallowed, and his face went pale.

 "C'mon, cheer up.
 You're gonna get another chance to be a hero.
 Most likely, more chances than you want."
 Boltac turned back.
-He threw his torch down and stompted it out against the floor.
-From his sack he produced the "Magic Lamp of Lamptopolis" As the lamp touched his hand it began to glow.
+He threw his torch down and stomped it out against the floor.
+From his sack, he produced the "Magic Lamp of Lamptopolis" As the lamp touched his hand it began to glow.
 Relan thought it seemed brighter than before.
 Boltac drew the shutter on the lamp until only the barest bit of light was spilling out.
 "Quietly now," he said.

-As they made their way back through the hallway, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
+As they made their way back through the hallway, Boltac spotted a small side passage that had not been visible when they came from the other direction.
 It was cut into the rock, leading away from the main tunnel, at a 45 degree angle.

 When he heard the shuffling, hissing noise coming from in front of them, Boltac didn't have to think twice.
-He turned back for the small passage saying, "C'mon, this way."
+He turned back towards the small passage saying, "C'mon, this way."

 Relan didn't argue.